trytouca/trytouca/docs/docs/cli/Readme.md

 `./output.file` as `output-file`.

 You can also submit an entire directory, in which case, every file would be treated as a separate testcase.
+You can pass `--testcase` to submit them all as part of one testcase.

 ```plaintext
 $ touca check ./output/ --suite=my-suite